Mis Tacones

-Mis Tacones is a Chicano and queer-owned vegan taquería in Portland, Oregon.
+Mis Tacones is a Chicano and queer-owned vegan taquería in Portland, Oregon, United States.

 Description

 Michael Russell of The Oregonian has described Mis Tacones as a "Chicano and queer-owned vegan taco pop-up".
 He wrote in 2022, "The colorful new restaurant serves nourishing tacos, tortas, French fry nachos, burritos and chimichangas made with house-made seitan instead of meat, plus delightfully rainbow-hued conchas from vegan bakery La Casa De Mamá.
 Mis Tacones remains focused on Portland's LGBTQ community, including by offering free meals to trans people of color."
-Owners were inspired to provide free food to trans people of color upon request by Gay4U Vegan Eats in Oakland, California.
+Owners were inspired to provide free food to trans people of color after visiting Gay4U, a vegan restaurant run by Cellphone in Oakland, California.

 According to Waz Wu of Eater Portland, Mis Tacones' tortillas are "hand-pressed to order, then filled with extra juicy al pastor, asada, and cilantro-lime-marinated house-made seitan, dressed with chipotle crema and salsas".
 The menu also includes empanadas and meatless asada.